apple/turicreate/userguide/one_shot_object_detection/README.md

 test_images = tc.SFrame({'image':[tc.Image('stop_sign_test1.jpg'),
                                   tc.Image('stop_sign_test2.jpg')]})

 # Create a model.
-This step will take about an hour
+This step will take a few hours on CPU and about an hour on GPU
 model = tc.one_shot_object_detector.create(starter_images, 'label')

 # Save predictions on the test set